 Peda - Milk Sweet (3 ways)

-Peda, a milk fudge is very popular North Indian sweet that is traditionally made with Khoya or Mawa.
-The three different irresistible flavors I've tried and tested are saffron, cocoa/ chocolate and pistachios.
+Peda, a milk fudge, is a very popular North Indian sweet that is traditionally made with Khoya or Mawa.
+The three different irresistible flavors I've tried and tested are saffron, cocoa/ chocolate, and pistachios.

-Although this recipe can be made with microwave, I chose to use the regular stove top cooking as i'm not a big fan of microwave.
-These varicolored Pedas are irresistible both to the eyes and taste buds.
-This definitely is a good treat for kids as well and don't be surprised if they crave for more...
+Although this recipe can be made with a microwave, I chose to use the regular stove top cooking as I'm not a big fan of the microwave.
+These varicolored Pedas are irresistible both to the eyes and the taste buds.
+This definitely is a good treat for kids as well, and don't be surprised if they crave more...

-Ricotta cheese is an excellent substitute to mawa as its much quicker than evaporated milk method of cooking.
-Also note, this recipe can easily be adjusted to your taste with regards to the sugar level.
+Ricotta cheese is an excellent substitute for mawa as it's much quicker than the evaporated milk method of cooking.
+Also, note, this recipe can easily be adjusted to your taste with regard to the sugar level.
 Do give it a try to treat your near and dear ones to enjoy relishing as much as we do.

 Preparation time: 10 minutes